Butterflies - Year 1 Class

 What is the Phonics Screening Check?

 Children complete a word-reading check towards the end of Year 1 so that parents can be confident their children are being taught to read successfully.
 Children read 40 words.
 It takes between 15-20 minutes but children can read in their own time and not rushed.
 If they do not manage to read 32 of the words, they are given extra support in year 2, and repeat the check at the end of Year 2.
 The 'pass' mark of 32 is subject to change by the government and schools will be notified some time in June of this figure.
-Year 1 will take the Phonics Screening check during the summer term (assuming no school closures due to Covid)- Week commencing Monday 6 June 2022.
+Year 1 will take the Phonics Screening check during the summer term.
 We politely request that parents ensure children in Year 1 and those in Year 2 who have to retake the Check are in school during the administration of the phonics Screening Check.

 How can you support your child out of school?